DPDK/dpdk/doc/guides/rel_notes/deprecation.rst

 * fib: A new flag field will be introduced in ``rte_fib_conf`` structure in DPDK 24.11.
 This field will be used to pass extra configuration settings.

-* cryptodev: The function ``rte_cryptodev_cb_fn`` will be updated to have another parameter ``qp_id`` to return the queue pair ID which got error interrupt to the application, so that application can reset that particular queue pair.

 * cryptodev: The Intel IPsec Multi-Buffer version will be bumped to a minimum version of v1.4.
   This will effect the KASUMI, SNOW3G, ZUC, AESNI GCM, AESNI MB and CHACHAPOLY